Organizations need secure access management for identity governance. Read Omada's article on RBAC for insights on supporting IT management.

 Here are the primary advantages of implementing access control:

-Additionally, during audits, one of the things that auditors look at is who can access sensitive information, like credit card information housed in a server, in order to be PCI compliant.
+Additionally, during audits, one of the things that auditors look at is who can access sensitive information, like credit card information housed in a server, to be PCI compliant.
 Limiting the number of personnel who can read or download such information is crucial to creating a smaller target for both internal bad actors and external cybercriminals.

 Featured Resources